Non-adaptive Group Testing on Graphs: Concluding remarks

-The present study is a part of Hamid Kameli's Ph.D.
+Finally, if we consider dense and sparse defective subgraph separately, we can obtain a better upper bound for the number of tests in the case of sparse defective subgraph. \acknowledgements The present study is a part of Hamid Kameli's Ph.D.
 Thesis.
-The author would like to express his deepest gratitude to Professor Hossein Hajiabolhassan to introduce a generalization of learning a hidden subgraph problem and for his invaluable comments and discussion.
+The author would like to express his deepest gratitude to Professor Hossein Hajiabolhassan for introducing a generalization of learning a hidden subgraph problem and for his precious comments and discussion.